microsoft/InventorySample/docs/chapters/architecture/navigation-app.md

 As you may know, in UWP apps the pages are recreated everytime we navigate to them, unless we want to preserve them in memory setting the property `NavigationCacheMode` to `Required` or `Enabled`.

 With the purpose of having the best performance we can, we have decided not to *cache* the pages and save the state of them in the Navigation process.
-This page state will be passed as an argument when we navigate to another page, and retreived when we navigate back to the original page.
+This page state will be passed as an argument when we navigate to a page, and retreived when we navigate back.

 So, the first thing to do is defined an argument per ViewModel.
 Let's take for example the `CustomerListViewModel`.
 We will have a class defined for the arguments of this `CustomerListArgs`: